Blue background with subtle circular patterns

 Fault-Based

 Pennsylvania courts will grant a fault-based divorce if the person who wants to get divorced can prove their spouse has caused them harm or pain worthy of divorce.
-There are specific criteria that need to be met in order for a court to approve a fault-based divorce.
-It is important to consult with an attorney before filing for a fault-based divorce to ensure you meet the necessary criteria.
+Specific criteria need to be met for a court to approve a fault-based divorce.
+It is important to consult an attorney before filing for a fault-based divorce to ensure you meet the necessary criteria.

-Finally, legal representation is vital if you’re filing for an unconsented or fault-based divorce.
+Finally, legal representation is vital if you file for an unconsented or fault-based divorce.
 Your attorney will help you assemble the necessary evidence to prove your case before the court.

 Why Work with Mette Evans & Woodside?

-As an experienced family law and divorce attorney in Harrisburg, PA, Hannah White-Gibson has years of experience handling family law challenges with expertise and compassion.
-She works with clients to make the process more manageable by focusing on resolving disputes through mediation or the collaborative process.
+As an experienced family law and divorce attorney in Harrisburg, PA, Hannah White-Gibson has experience handling family law challenges with expertise and compassion.
+She works with clients to make the process more manageable by focusing on resolving disputes through mediation or collaboration.

 Check Out These Blogs